 TBC will track transfers of employees from TBC to an affiliated entity.
-The TBC Principal Attorney, the TBC Regulatory and Business Manager, or staff shall regularly receive a report from NextEra Human Resources detailing any such employee transfers and will be responsible for documenting any such transfers that occur.
+The TBC Regulatory and Business Manager, or staff shall regularly receive a report from NextEra Human Resources detailing any such employee transfers and will be responsible for documenting any such transfers that occur.